Networked Media Open Specifications

 The connectionStatus property allows devices to expose the health of the receiver with regards to receiving stream packets successfully.
 Other connection problems like 802.1x authorization, DHCP and other causes are also reflected in the connectionStatus.

-The connectionStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The connectionStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Late and lost packets